Why has my application for collective protection been rejected?

 If you request an individual assessment after UDI has rejected the extension

-If you apply for protection on an individual basis only after a final rejection of the extension of collective protection, you may be granted a postponed duty to return.
-You are entitled to stay in an asylum reception centre, but you will no longer be allowed to work.
+If you apply for protection on an individual basis after a final rejection of the extension of collective protection, you may be granted a postponed duty to return.
+You are entitled to a reception place, but are no longer allowed to work.
 You must submit your travel document.
-You can read more here.
+Read more about this on the page below.

 -